PPindel/test-a-wheel/README.md

 DEBUG = 'DEVELOPMENT' in os.environ
 ```

-19. Add, commit and push to GitHub.
+19. Add, commit, and push to GitHub.
 20. Go to Heroku, add ```DISABLE_COLLECT_STATIC = 1``` to Heroku config vars.
-23. Connect the project to the GitHub repository using personal account login.
+23. Connect the project to the GitHub repository using a personal account login.
 24. Go to settings in Heroku and perform a manual deployment.
-25. Go to Heroku settings, enable automatic deployments.
+25. Go to Heroku settings, and enable automatic deployments.
-27. Setup AWS S3 bucket (these settings might change since time of writing these instructions).
+27. Set up AWS S3 bucket (these settings might change since the time of writing these instructions).

 # Credits
 🚨**Required**